HosseinKrouna/capstone-project/README.md

 ## Description

-The Friends Wall App allows users to create events and add them to a list.
-Each event is accompanied by an image uploader, enabling users to upload images related to the event.
-Users can also edit and delete events according to their preferences.
-The app provides a convenient way to organize and coordinate events with friends and receive their responses through a voting system.
+"Friends Wall" is a web application that allows users to create and manage events with their friends.
+With this app, users can easily create events and add them to a list.
+Each event can be accompanied by an image uploaded by the user, allowing them to share visuals related to the event.
+Users have the flexibility to edit or delete events according to their preferences.

+The app provides a convenient platform for organizing and coordinating events with friends.
+It includes a voting system that allows friends to respond and provide their feedback on the events.
+This helps in streamlining the decision-making process and ensuring everyone's preferences are considered.

+With its user-friendly interface and comprehensive feature set, Friends Wall offers an excellent solution for organizing events and collaborating with friends.

 ### Demo